ip69719/ci-portfolio-five/README.md

 ### Page 1: Quick Project Summary

+This is a project summary page, showing the project dataset summary and the Client's requirements.

 **General Information**

 * The Client is facing a challenge where their cherry plantations have been presenting powdery mildew.
 The cherry plantation crop is one of the finest products in the portfolio and the company concerned about supplying the market with a product of compromised quality.